CAUTION:

 My daughter wanted to do the "job" at first but she and hubby just didn't feel comfortable with her being able to handle the blade safely.
 I ended up having to hold the bird while by hubby did the dispatching.
 I did not want to do this part but sucked it up and of course ended up with an emotional cry.
 I can't help it.
 I still get teary as I write :'{

-I have a very very hard time with the actual process of taking the life and trying to "comfort" the animal until the life is gone.
-A very hard time.
+very hard time.
 I hate it .
 But, I try to make it as quick and painless as possible.
 Once the life is gone and knowing it will not be wasted - I am able to handle it better.

-The scalding was easy.
-Follow the directions on the referenced bog.
+the referenced bog.
 Tip - if you don't have a scalder-dunker make sure you have a long handled something to push the carcass under cause it is a bird and will tend to float.

 The plucking is OK for me because I just look at the area I am working on and just pluck away.
 The instructions on the site I linked to are excellent.
 Makes it easy.
 If you get a feather that is tough just pull that one out singly with a firm straight tug.